philspil66/StarTrader-Python/README.md

 ## Listings

 ### Python
-This is a Python version of the origional BASIC game written by Dave Kaufman in 1974
+This is a Python version of the original BASIC game written by Dave Kaufman in 1974

 [Listing #1](src/startrader.py)- Star Trader / Python Version